The boy who ate too much paracetamol and other fun facilitator stories:

 “Do you have your med kit?!”
 Nina rushes over in exclamation.
 “Sure” I respond not overly alarmed as Nina has a tendency to see the worst in every situation.
 I pull the first aid pouch from my day bag and ask her what's going on..
 She says “Some kid isn’t feeling well, and we wanted to get his temperature, in case it’s a flu or he is sick and my thermometer was out of battery, and I borrowed Jeff’s but his thermometer is low battery and so I came over here and I hope you have one that has a good battery, or a spare battery…” I hand her my 1980’s mercury-lead old school thermo in my kit as she continues “... they really should check the thermometers, or make sure to have extra batteries before we go out on program…” She pauses her monologue and looks to me for validation.

-I refrain from speaking my mind, something to the effect “ We should all have looked through our med kits before leaving on program” I had quickly looked through mine but I hadn’t checked the thermometer because firstly, it was mercury, and secondly, it hadn’t even crossed my mind.
-So I wouldn’t have been saying “I am better than thou”.
-I had just wanted her to be aware that a med-kit is the first aid facilitator responsibility, and we are all first-aid certified so we all should have checked.
-Assuming ‘it’s all there and okay’ is a 101 rookie mistake, ‘so let’s learn from this’… would have been my only intended meaning… which may have been lost on her in current stress, so I said none of this and handed her my thermo and simply stated “Well, mercury doesn’t need batteries… so, uh, there ya go.”
-My attention to her situation had checked out after she had said ‘possible flu’ because there were two facilitators and an educator already huddling over the poor kid so I figured someone should keep an eye on the rest of the year 9 potential situations.
+I refrain from speaking my mind, “ We should all have looked through our med kits before leaving on program” I had quickly looked through mine but I hadn’t checked the thermometer because firstly, it was mercury, and secondly, I hadn't even thought of it.
+So I wouldn’t have been saying “I am better than thou” only that a med-kit is the first aid facilitator responsibility, and we are all first-aid certified so we all should have checked.
+Assuming ‘it’s all there and okay’ is a 101 rookie mistake, ‘so let’s learn from this’… would have been my only intended meaning… which may have been lost in her current stress, so I said none of this and handed her my thermo and simply stated “Well, mercury doesn’t need batteries… so, uh, there ya go.”
+My attention to her situation had checked out after she had said ‘possible flu’, because that not emergency level worry, and because there were two facilitators and an educator already huddling over the poor kid.
+So, I figured someone should keep an eye on the rest of the year 9 potential situations.

 This all happened on the second day of program.
 Which made it the first full day of the whole group interacting.
 The activities included making Tie-dyed fabrics, Pineapple paper, Beehive & Lip Balm products, and an improv karaoke performance ice-breaker.
 There was also a ‘Tom-Yum’ business design competition.
 Groups were chosen somewhat randomly, so ‘my’ students were distributed into the dozen other smaller groupings.
 This med-kit situation happened at the end of lunch just before the ‘Tom-Yum’ group design presentation, which means ‘my’ students were dispersed.